a6kme/a6kme/content/what-is-attention-in-deep-learning.md

 ### What is Attention?

+Attention in deep learning allows models to focus on important parts of input data, much like humans do.
+This mechanism enhances tasks such as image captioning and language translation by improving the encoding of relevant features.
 To get an intuition behind Attention, lets consider a task of Image Captioning.
 When we humans try to understand an image, we like to focus on different parts of the image as we try to understand it.
 However, earlier versions of the Computer Vision and Natural Language models didn't use this principle.
 The entire image would be encoded into a fixed size vector and that vector would then be used for downstream tasks, like Image Captioning.
 Something like below.

 <div style="text-align:center;">
   <img src="/articles/attention/vision_1.png" style="width: 80%;">